How to Make Your Employee Recognition Program Successful

 - a monetary award for attendance.

-6 Keys to a Successful Recognition Program
+6 Keys to a Successful Employee Recognition Program

 In a formal recognition program, criteria are important so that employees know exactly what change or improvement you seek.
 So are additional factors that make a formal program achieve its purpose.

-- Establish criteria for what constitutes performance that is worthy of an award.
+First, establish criteria for what constitutes performance that is worthy of an award.
 If the actions and behaviors requested are not measurable, verbally describe the desired outcomes in word pictures that are so clearly described that employees can share meaning with you on them.

 Where possible make the criteria measurable.
 But don’t let your desire to measure cause you to pick a measurement that is not related to the key behavior you want to encourage.
 Sometimes what you most want from an employee is not measurable.

-- All employees who do the same job, or who work for the company, depending on the nature of the award, must be eligible for the recognition.
+Second, all employees who do the same job, or who work for the company, depending on the nature of the award, must be eligible for the recognition.
 If a manager is ineligible, all managers must be ineligible, for example.
 It is not in the best interests of your overall company goals and culture if one or two departments offer a formal recognition program that leaves others out if they are doing similar work.

 On the other hand, if only your production unit needs to improve production and quality, the rest of the company should not participate in the program.
 If the goal is to increase the helpfulness and service orientation of a call center, only call center employees should participate.

-- The method of recognition must inform the employee about exactly what he or she did to merit the recognition.
+Third, the method of recognition must inform the employee about exactly what he or she did to merit the recognition.
 Your goal is to encourage more of that behavior from your staff, so sharing the recognition publicly is good practice.

-- Anyone who performs at the level stated in the criteria should receive the reward.
+Fourth, anyone who performs at the level stated in the criteria should receive the reward.
 If you want to limit the recognition to one employee, select a fair method for deciding which qualifying employee will be rewarded.
 For example, if 20 employees meet the criteria, place all qualified names in a drawing.

 You can’t change the program midway into the covered time period either.
 For example, you realize that you have 50 employees who have met all of the criteria for this week’s reward.
 You need to follow through, as promised, and award all 50 if that was the program.